 Brussels Sprouts Cooking Tips

-The key to cooking delicious Brussels sprouts is counteracting the bitter sulfur flavor.
-You can do this by adding a touch of sweetness which balances the flavors.
-Some ideas for sweet additions to your Brussels sprouts recipes are pure maple syrup, caramelized onions, raisins, or a tangy balsamic reduction.
+The key to cooking delicious Brussels sprouts is counteracting their bitter sulfur flavor.
+You can do this by adding a touch of sweetness for balance in the form of pure maple syrup, caramelized onions, raisins, or a tangy balsamic reduction.

-The most important thing to avoid when cooking Brussels sprouts is overcooking.
-Overcooking Brussels sprouts pronounces the sulfur flavor even more and makes them mushy.
-Cook them until they are just fork-tender.
+The most important thing to avoid when cooking Brussels sprouts is overcooking, which makes them mushy and heightens their sulfur aromas.
+Cook them until they are just fork-tender so that they remain nutty and sweet.

 Another tip to step up your Brussels sprouts game is to make them visually appealing.
-After boiling or steaming Brussels sprouts, drain them and then transfer them to a bowl of cold water for about 15 seconds which will perk up the green color.
-You just want to plunge them long enough that the cooking process will be stopped but not long enough that they will become cold.
+After boiling or steaming Brussels sprouts, drain them and then transfer them to a bowl of cold water for about 15 seconds, which will perk up their green color.

 How To Prepare Brussels Sprouts

 Before you start cooking your Brussels sprouts, you’ll need to clean and prepare them.
-Start by removing the two or three outermost loose leaves and discard.
-Then add Brussels sprouts to a colander and rinse well.
-Transfer to a cutting board and chop off the stems.
-Then, chop them in half down the center.
+Start by removing the two or three outermost loose leaves with a paring knife (like this one from Zwilling) and discard.
+Then add the Brussels sprouts to a colander and rinse well.
+Transfer to a cutting board (Made-In's butcher block is one of our faves) and trim off the stems.
+Then, halve them down the center.
 They are now ready to be cooked.

 How To Cook Brussels Sprouts